 - Schools can play a critical role in addressing racial and social inequity.

-- School policies should be guided by supporting the overall health and well-being of all children, adolescents, their families and their communities and in addition to creating safe working environments for educators and school staff.
+- School policies should be guided by supporting the overall health and well-being of all children, adolescents, their families and their communities in addition to creating safe working environments for educators and school staff.
 This focus on overall health and well-being includes addressing the behavioral/mental health needs of students and staff.

 - These policies should be consistently communicated in languages other than English, when needed, based on the languages spoken in the community, to avoid marginalization of parents/guardians of limited English proficiency or who do not speak English.